-I often see - in the work, I do with teachers - the greatest learning and the deepest reflection about practice happen when a strategy didn't have the outcomes that were expected.
+I often see, in the work I do with teachers, the most meaningful learning and the deepest reflection about practice happen when a strategy didn't have the outcomes that were expected.

-So a culture of "have a go" is important to truly unharness the potential of teacher inquiry.
+So a culture of "have a go" is vital to truly unharness the potential of teacher Inquiry.

 Stop the fear of failure: F.A.I.L = First Attempt In Learning

-The inquiry process provides a safe space in which teachers can use new strategies and measure the impact of these new strategies—something that can be likened to a sandpit at primary school.
+The Inquiry process provides a safe space in which teachers can use new strategies and measure the impact of these new strategies—something that can be likened to a sandpit at a primary school.

 So as you begin 2019.
 Let's make Teacher Inquiry about being innovative, interesting and inspirational so that it grows creativity, collaboration and communication.